ClickCease

 Featured on the front page of the Houston Chronicle and on FuelFix.com

-Back in Ben Franklin’s day, no one worried about lightning causing a chemical tank to explode or shutting down the electronic controls to a nuclear reactor.
+Back in Ben Franklin’s day, no one worried about lightning strike causing a chemical tank to explode or shutting down the electronic controls to a nuclear reactor.

 Technology has raised the stakes since Franklin invented the lightning rod – lightning-sparked fires caused more than $1 billion in insured homeowners’ losses in 2010 alone, according to the Insurance Information Institute.